kburnik/doc-dist/README.md

 ## Testing and Evaluation

 You can test the program on email spam messages.
 An example file spam_samples.txt is provided.
-Also you can use the provided examples a.txt, b.txt and c.txt.
+You can also use the provided examples a.txt, b.txt and c.txt.

 --